 EPPN Global Health Series

 Support efforts to prevent maternal and child deaths by telling the Senate to pass the Reach Every Mother and Child Act

 The Episcopal Church advocates for sufficient financial support for humanitarian crises around the world and works towards improved access and delivery of humanitarian assistance.
 We urge governments and institutions to undertake sustainable development, push for gender equality, and promote peace and human rights.

-The Episcopal Church is engaging with the Poor People's Campaign and the A.C.T. to End Racism campaign and rally.
-Partnerships with these initiatives provide opportunities to articulate the message that The Episcopal Church supports work aimed at our common goal--a vision of Jesus' loving, liberating and life-giving movement.
+The Episcopal Church engages with the Poor People’s Campaign through the Department of Reconciliation, Justice, and Creation Care (RJCC).
+Partnerships with these initiatives provide opportunities to articulate the message that The Episcopal Church supports work aimed at our common goal: fulfilling our vision of Jesus’ loving, liberating, and life-giving movement.